clap-rs/clap-book/src/ch01-01-01-controller.md

 particular function.
 In Rust programs it's common to use `main()` as a controller, perform the initialization, then delegate out to another function which handles the application logic.

+If you recall the diagram at the beginning of the chapter, there is another common variation where `main()` delegates out to `run()` immidiately, and then having `run()` do all the initializaiton and such. `run()` would then be responsible for delegating out to some other `Application::start()` style method.
+The primary difference between these two approaches is where the delegation happens and who's responsible for what.
+More or less it's a matter of personal preference so long as everything *is* handled as concisely as possible.

+---
+*Note:* The author of this book prefers using `main()` to initialize the application in general, and `run()` to control application logic and flow.
+This is the primary approach taken througout this book.
+Like all things though, there is rarely *one* correct way to do things!
+---

 This keeps your entry and exit point neat and tidy, as well as makes it easy to see where in your code things start and end.
 An example for a `main()` is: